Securing AWS Lambda Functions: Best Practices and Strategies

 Encrypting data both at rest and in transit helps protect sensitive information processed by Lambda functions:

-Data Encryption: Leverage AWS Key Management Service (KMS) to encrypt data at rest stored in AWS services such as S3 or DynamoDB.
-Additionally, use HTTPS and SSL/TLS protocols to encrypt data transmitted between Lambda functions and external services.
+Data Encryption: Use AWS Key Management Service (KMS) to encrypt data at rest stored in AWS services such as S3 or DynamoDB.
+Also use HTTPS and SSL/TLS protocols to encrypt data transmitted between Lambda functions and external services.

 Environment Variables Encryption: Encrypt sensitive environment variables used by Lambda functions using AWS KMS or third-party encryption solutions.
 This prevents exposure of sensitive information in plaintext.